Pooja1030/AlgorithmVisualizers/README.md

-## 🤝 Steps to Contribute:
+## 💡 Steps to Contribute:

--  1. Fork the repository to your GitHub account.
+-  1️⃣ Fork the repository to your GitHub account.
--  2. Create a new branch for the feature or bug fix you are working on.
+-  2️⃣ Create a new branch for the feature or bug fix you are working on.
--  3. Make the necessary changes and commit them.
+-  3️⃣ Make the necessary changes and commit them.
--  4. Push your changes to your forked repository.
+-  4️⃣ Push your changes to your forked repository.
--  5. Open a pull request with a description of the changes you've made.
+-  5️⃣ Open a pull request with a description of the changes you've made.

-**Acknowledgments**
+**🙌 Acknowledgments**
 - **React.js:** A JavaScript library for building user interfaces.
 - **Material-UI:** A popular library that provides a set of pre-styled React components.
 - **GSAP:** A robust animation library used to create performant and visually appealing animations.